Category:

 Before "Home Improvement," Richardson had a diverse acting career, including roles in television and theater.
 She appeared in shows like "The Cosby Show" and "Quantum Leap."
 Her post-"Home Improvement" career continued with significant roles in series such as "Strong Medicine" and "The West Wing."
 She also starred in various TV movies and made appearances in several series.

-ABC executives were so eager for a ninth season of "Home Improvement" that they reportedly offered Tim Allen $50 million and Patricia Richardson $30 million.
-Both actors turned down these offers, and the series ended.
-Patricia would later explain her decision by pointing out that she was recently divorced and raising kids as a single mother at this point.
+ABC executives were so eager for a ninth season of "Home Improvement" that they offered Tim Allen $50 million, $2 million per episode, and Patricia Richardson $25 million, $1 million per episode.
+Tim was very on board.
+Patricia was not pleased.
+As she would later tell it, Patricia was incensed that once again the network was treating the two stars extremely differently in terms of compensation.
+She responded to their offer by requesting pay parity with Tim, as in $2 million per episode, and ABC opted to end the series.
+Patricia would later also explain that at that point she was recently divorced and raising kids as a single mother.
 She also had an ailing parent she wanted to care for.

 "The reason I turned down the ninth year of Home Improvement was because I was a single [divorced] parent and away from my kids too much."